 It’s important to bear in mind that EQ is not capable of transforming an undesirable sound.
 If your tone doesn’t sound good in the first place, EQ won’t fix that.
 It works most effectively when the sound source is close to the finished product that your desire, then EQ pedals are great for tweaking and refining the sound rather than correcting it.

 When considering EQ as a standalone effect in the studio, a good way to think of it is as a coloration tool.
 A guitar track may be dull in some areas, but you may find a “sweet spot” somewhere in the mid-high frequencies.
-This is where EQ proves its worth, as you can minimize the appearance of the unwanted frequencies, therefore drawing the listener’s attention to the best parts of the sound.
+This is where EQ proves its worth, as you can minimize the appearance of unwanted frequencies, therefore drawing the listener’s attention to the best parts of the sound.

 Common EQ Pedal Terminology – Summary

-After reading through the previous sections, you should now have a grasp on EQ, the different aspects of it, and the terms used to describe its functions.
+After reading through the previous sections, you should now have a grasp on EQ, its different aspects of it, and the terms used to describe its functions.
 You’ll find that some EQ pedals have all of the aforementioned qualities, whereas more basic models may be limited to only a few.
 Either way, it’s a good idea to familiarize yourself with the terms used to describe equalization so that you can use your pedal to the best of your ability and transfer that knowledge into your recordings.

 Graphic EQ and Parametric EQ